luctuc8/data-analysis-portfolio/README.md

 ### 👩‍🔬 About me
 Hi, I'm Lucija.
 I'm MScs in Mathematics (Aarhus University, DK).
 I have always been interested in data.
 Being able to make sense of something unconnected a first glance is a valuable skill.

-This portfolio was created to substitute the lack of my work experience and make me visible in the business world.
+This portfolio was created to enhance my resume and make me visible in the business world.
 It's my "Helo world" to the data community.

 ### 📓 Projects